Company logo | Codica

 Finally, we implement A/B testing to measure the impact of your AI agent on key metrics like click-through rates, conversion rates, and revenue per visitor.
 We regularly analyze results to identify what’s working and where improvements are needed.

 As the testing ongoes, our team refines your models, algorithms, and UX design based on user feedback and new data.
-Regular updates and ongoing performance monitoring are essential to keep your AI recommendations effective and relevant.
+Continuous monitoring and live optimization are essential to keep your AI recommendations effective and relevant.

 Looking to integrate a robust recommendations engine?